equinor/appsec-snyk-onboarding/content/prolog.md

 Welcome to
 # Snyk onboarding

-Discovering open source vulnerabilities in our dependencies.
+Identifying known vulnerabilities </br>in our open source dependencies.

 ---

 ## Practicalities

-- Please interfere during the workshop - this is not a presentation or monolog <!-- .element: style="font-size:0.8em"-->
+- It is ok to Interrupt during the workshop</br> - this is not a presentation or monolog
-- Link to slides:  <!-- .element: style="font-size:0.8em"-->
-  - `https://github.com/equinor/appsec-snyk-onboarding` <!-- .element: style="font-size:0.8em"-->
+- Slides and code are available at: </br> - [https://github.com/equinor/appsec-snyk-onboarding](https://github.com/equinor/appsec-snyk-onboarding)

 ---
 ## Snyk onboarding

 Purpose:

-> Enable DevOps team to use Snyk as a tool for scanning of vulnerabilities
+> Enable Equinor DevOps teams to use Snyk as a tool that will scan for known vulnerabilities
-> in their open source library dependencies and how to monitor their progress.
+> in their open source dependencies.
+Introduce how Snyk can be used in the SDLC.
-> This as early as possible in their SDLC lifecycle.

 ---
 ## Main Topics